Painting Textured Surfaces: Tips and Tricks for Success

 Prepare the Surface

-The key to success is preparing the surface properly.
-Lightly sand the area to provide “tooth” for the paint to adhere to.
-Wipe away dust with a tack cloth.
-For large, smooth areas like doors or cabinets, apply a primer first.
-Let it dry as directed.
+Lightly sand the area to help paint adhere, then wipe away dust with a tack cloth.
+For smooth areas like doors or cabinets, apply primer and let it dry.

 Use Quality Tools